autonity/docs.autonity.org/concepts/system-model/index.md

 ## Participants
 A participant is a network node connected to an Autonity distributed system and forming part of the system's distributed virtual machine.
 Participants run a peer node running main client software implementing the [Autonity Protocol](/glossary/#autonity-protocol), i.e. the [Autonity Go Client (AGC)](/glossary/#autonity-go-client-agc) software, communicate with one another over networking protocols in Autonity's communication layer, execute state transitions in the [EVM](/glossary/#ethereum-virtual-machine-evm) Ethereum runtime environment, and have read and write access to the system ledger.
 Each participant maintains an up-to-date copy of [system state](/glossary/#system-state) in a [ledger object](/concepts/system-model/#the-ledger-object).

 Participants are secured and uniquely identified by public key cryptography.
 Each participant node has cryptographic identity from keypairs, see [P2P node keys: `autonityKeys`](/concepts/validator/#p2p-node-keys-autonitykeys).
 The `autonitykeys` file contains two private keys that are  used to sign messages in the communication layer for transaction (`nodekey`) and consensus (`consensuskey`) gossiping.
 These message signatures allows cryptographic verification of message sender identity by recipient participants.
-The corresponding public keys are accessible to other participants and a participant can identify other participants by public key, therefore.
-The _public node key_ is used to derive participant identifier and network addresses.
-Namely, a unique network address (the [enode URL](/concepts/validator/#validator-enode-url)), and a _node address_ for the validator (the public key for the private node key).
-The _public consensus key_ is used to identify the validator during consensus participation.

 Participants can register as validators and have stake bonded to them as described in the [Validator](/concepts/validator/) section.
 If a participant is registered as a validator, then the _node address_ is used as the [validator identifier](/concepts/validator/#validator-identifier) address.